 While installing an aquarium filter, make sure you get one with light currents so there is less water movement since red eye tetra is not a good swimmer and may fall a victim to stress with fast currents.
 A functional filter with slow water movement is ideal to keep such slow-moving fish happy and thriving.

 A good filter will keep your tank clean while an air pump keeps the tank nicely oxygenated, especially if you have fry or a breeding tank with breeding fish.
-Also, in most cases, the water is Chlorine treated which is harmful to your fish.
+Also, in practice, the water is Chlorine treated which is harmful to your fish.

 Thus, I recommend getting a water conditioner to make the water safe without compromising anything.